tsunami-dev/tuner-api/README.md

 ## Part 3

-Do not start Part 3 until your show and create routes pass all its tests.
+Do not start Part 3 until your show and create routes work as expected.
 If you are stuck, be sure to ask for help.

 |  #  |   Action    |    URL     | HTTP Verb |    CRUD    |  Description  |
 | :-: | :---------: | :--------: | :-------: | :--------: | :-----------: |